ericoporto/ags-snap/README.md

     sudo snap install ags

-And then you can run it by typing ags in a directory containing either a `game.ags` or a `game.exe`, made in AGS.

 Plugins are not supported by this distribution.

+## Usage

+After installation, you can run it by typing ags in a directory containing either a `game.ags` or a `game.exe`, made in AGS.

+    ags [OPTIONS] [GAMEFILE or DIRECTORY]

+    Options:
+      --windowed                   Force display mode to windowed
+      --fullscreen                 Force display mode to fullscreen
+      --hicolor                    Downmix 32bit colors to 16bit
+      --gfxfilter <filter> [<scaling>]
+                                   Request graphics filter.
+Available options:
+                                     none, stdscale, hqx;
+                                     scaling is specified by integer number
+      --log                        Enable program output to the log file --no-log                     Disable program output to the log file, overriding configuration file setting
+      --help                       Print this help message

+    Gamefile options:
+      /dir/path/game/              Launch the game in specified directory /dir/path/game/penguin.exe   Launch penguin.exe
+      [nothing]                    Launch the game in the current directory